xeonqq/balance_robot/README.md

 8. [Self designed 3D-printed robot structure](http://www.thingiverse.com/thing:969603)

 ##Dependency
 MPU6050 lib from [i2cdevlib](http://github.com/jrowberg/i2cdevlib.git).
-Yu need to place the lib in the ~/sketchbook/libraries/ folder
+You need to place the lib in the ~/sketchbook/libraries/ folder

 ##Software Key Components
 1. *Kalman filter*: to fuse the data from accerometer and gyro and output angle.
 The implementation is referenced from TKJElectronics's [Balanduino](https://github.com/TKJElectronics/KalmanFilter).